-Multi currency-accounting template for enterprise in United Arab Emirates with VAT
+Multi currency-accounting template for enterprise in United Arab Emirates with VAT (account numbers)

 Double entry accounting for keeping track of the VAT transactions and printing a VAT Report for the United Arab Emirates.

 Run Banana Accounting Plus on your browser without any installation.
 Customize the template, enter the transactions and save the file on your computer.Open template in browser

 Information specific for United Arab Emirates:

 The template has been setup in order to let you manage a company in United Arab Emirates:

 - Basic Currency is AED (UAE Dirham).